John Boyle (congressman): Education and family life

 Born on October 28, 1774, at "Castle Woods" in Botetourt County in the Virginia Colony, to the former Jane Black and her husband the patriot Major John Boyle.
 Boyle had an elder brother Alexander, and four sisters who also survived to adulthood.
 Their father moved his family to Whitleys Station, Kentucky in 1779, upon receiving land for his patriotic service, where his sons were educated by private tutors and in private schools.
-Although his elder brother continued as a farmer in Garrard County (moving to Lincoln County, Kentucky after the Civil War), John Boyle then read law with Congressman Thomas Terry Davis and was admitted to the Kentucky bar in 1797.
+Although his elder brother continued as a farmer in Garrard County until his death in 1841 (his son Rufus moved the family line to Lincoln County, Kentucky in 1868 after the farm on the Lexington Pike was devastated by the Civil War), John Boyle then read law with Congressman Thomas Terry Davis and was admitted to the Kentucky bar in 1797.

 John Boyle married Elizabeth Tilford, and they had ten children, the first four of whom failed to survive their parents.
 Their eldest daughter Arethusa Jewell died in 1818 while visiting her parents' home after giving birth to their first and second grandchildren.
 Their eldest surviving son, James Madison Boyle (1809–1892), moved to Illinois, as did his youngest brother Henry Boyle (1821–1846) and longest surviving sister, Ellen B. Lagow McAllister (1816–1844).
 Son Marmontel Boyle (1811–1851) died in California.
 Only sons John Weir Boyle (1815–1845) and Jeremiah Tilford Boyle (1818–1871) remained in Kentucky, the last following his father's example and becoming a lawyer and politician before his Civil War service.